benswift/benswift.github.io/_talks/ccc-studio-workshop.md

 ## workshop goals

-what does it mean to teach computing through a creative process?
+how can we teach computing?

-how do we inspire _all_ kids to learn?
+how do we inspire & motivate _everyone_ to make, and in doing so, to learn?

-{% include slides/questions.html %}
+what are the opportunities of the c/c/c framing? what are the problems?